nberger/ring-logger/README.md

 Example Log
 -----------

-This is an example of logging at DEBUG level. `af82` is the random ID assigned to this particular web request.
+This is an example of logging at DEBUG level with OneLog. `af82` is the random ID assigned to this particular web request.
 The actual ID number output is ANSI-colorized for easy visual correlation of information related to a given request.